 - Bell peppers

-8. Consider a spring cleanse to detox the excess heaviness of winter.
+7. Consider a cleanse to detox the excess dryness of summer or heaviness of winter.

 At LifeSpa, we have two Ayurvedic cleanses to choose from.
 Our 4-day Short Home Cleanse, which is a quick detox, fat-burning reset, liver flush and digestive reset.
-We also have our 2-week Colorado Cleanse, which is a much more comprehensive digestive reset, liver, and gallbladder flush, intestinal skin restore, lymph cleanse, fat-burning reset, as well as a detox for toxins like pesticides and heavy metals stored in the fat cells – which continue to detox for 3 months after the Colorado Cleanse is completed!
-(4)
+We also have our 2-week Colorado Cleanse, which is a much more comprehensive digestive reset, liver, and gallbladder flush, intestinal skin restore, lymph cleanse, fat-burning reset, as well as a detox for toxic material like pesticides and heavy metals stored in fat cells.

 Learn the many benefits of a big lunch here.